How to Visit Penang Snake Temple

 The cost for one photo was RM30 (two for RM40).
 I haggled and managed to get 1 printed photo for RM20.
 Although they had their own photographer with a professional camera, they would also help you take pictures on your phone, so you would have digital copies.

 Other attractions at the Snake Temple include a 600-lb bell brought from China during the Manchurian Dynasty, a hall dedicated to Guan Yin (The Goddess of Mercy), a couple of wells, and a snake farm said to contain 50 species of snakes.

 Final Thoughts on Penang Snake Temple

 I don’t like any kind of reptiles, but surprisingly this temple didn’t gross me out that much.
 I think I would have an issue if it had been a ‘lizard temple’ instead.

 The highlight was putting the python around my neck.
 Earlier in the day, I had completed the world’s highest rope-course challenge at Komtar.
 So, since I had already challenged my fear of heights, I might as well go one step further and challenge my fear of snakes.

 I could have also taken a viper along with the python, but the viper seemed very active and eager to explore new territories, I dared not put it anywhere on my body.

 But apart from that, it didn’t move at all.
-It was meek, obedient, and accommodating,

 Have you visited the Penang Snake Temple?
 What did you think about it?
 Share your thoughts in the comments below.